Breast Implant Options

 Unlike silicone implants, saline breast implants have remained on the market throughout the past several decades and are still an important option for many women.
 Learn about the pros and cons of saline breast implants, and how they compare to silicone implants, in our article focusing on this topic.

 Speaking of silicone, you have probably heard a thing or two about the latest — and possibly the greatest — new silicone-filled breast implant.
 The "gummy bear" is a form-stable, highly cohesive silicone-gel-filled breast implant.
-These implants are not yet available in the U.S. outside of clinical trials, but they may be coming soon.
-Should you hold out?
-Our article on gummy bear breast implants discusses whether or not they are the next breast thing.
+There are three such implants available in the U.S. Our article on gummy bear breast implants discusses whether or not they are the next breast thing.

 Implant fill — silicone or saline — is only one piece of the pie.
 Other choices include the implant surface (textured or smooth?), implant shape (round or contoured?) and implant profile or projection.
 Don't feel overwhelmed.
 You can learn more about the different implant types for the scoop on these other important breast implant variables.
 Implant manufacturers offer warranties free of charge (and a chance to pay for upgrades) on your new breast friends.
 Protect your investment.